rickypai/rpai-blog/source/_posts/2013-02-07-cosplay-photo-a-day-miracles-of-2010.markdown

 Looking back into the archives, this occurred on so many occasions in 2010 to the point that I think the year was somehow doped with illegal substances.
 The year was also odd in the sense that, it also had the most number of shoots that went unposted.
 I guess it took a lot of mediocrity to balance with all the miracles.

-The photo is of 花鯨 as Holo from Spice and Wolf.
+The photo is of 花鯨 (TW) as Holo from Spice and Wolf.
 Just like most other unexpected shots, I either never work with the subject again or can't find the same mojo.
 That's what make those images even more precious.